Archozy/React_Projet_Card/README.md

 Hi,

-All you have to do is open a terminal and ./start.sh
+All you have to do is open a terminal and chmod +x start.sh and ./start.sh